apollographql/apollo-server/docs/source/schema/schema.md

 }
 ```

-And here's what an implementing object type looks like:
+And here's what an object that _implements_ `MutationResponse` might look like:

 ```graphql
 type UpdateUserEmailMutationResponse implements MutationResponse {